Assembly: Conditions and the Stack

 Revisiting Commands

-For lab 1, use the distinct as, gcc, ld assembling, compiling, linking commands as appropriate: convince us (and yourself) that you know the difference between the steps.
+For lab 1, use the distinct assembling, compiling, linking commands as appropriate: convince us (and yourself) that you know the difference between the steps.

 After that: as long as your code works as specified, it's okay.